edelBCS/StarWars-Fight_Game/README.md

 ## DODGE
 -If you dodge you can avoid being hit, however if you are hit, your opponent deals extra damage

-After you defeat your opponent choose another.
-Once you defeat all other fighters to win the game.